About Scuba Dive Tables

 Recreational divers should always be ‘No-Decompression Stop’ diving.

-The recreational divers should always be able to ascend to the surface at the appropriate speed, WITHOUT having to do mandatory decompression stops one ascent.
+Recreational divers should always be able to ascend to the surface at the appropriate speed without having to make mandatory decompression stops during one ascent.

-Our dive tables allow us to calculate how deep and how long we may dive before mandatory decompression stops become necessary.
-(Note, ‘decompression stops’ are not the same as ‘safety stops’.
+Our dive tables allow us to calculate how deep and long we may dive before mandatory decompression stops are necessary.
+(Note, ‘decompression stops’ differ from ‘safety stops’.

-Recreational divers should always practice safety stops at the end of every dive to add an extra level of safety to their scuba dives).
+Recreational divers should always practice safety stops at the end of every dive to add extra safety to their scuba dives).

 What does the term Decompression Diving refer to, and how is it different from the recreational diving discussed here?